Google Flow

 Use Flow as the preproduction layer, not the final edit suite.
 Define a review rubric for continuity, motion quality, dialogue realism, and brand fit.
 Save prompt structures and reference assets so promising scenes can actually be reproduced or iterated instead of rediscovered from scratch.

-If you are on Google AI Pro, budget around limited access and use it for targeted experiments.
-Ultra is the better fit when video generation is an ongoing workflow instead of an occasional test.
+Budget by credit tier.
+Free daily credits are useful for exploration, Pro is better for repeatable concepting, and Ultra is the better fit when video generation is an ongoing workflow instead of an occasional test.

 Verdict